learn-co-students/dc-ds-071519/Module-3/week-2/module_3_project/README.md

 d.
 Vocabulary targeted to a non-technical audience, avoid jargon
 e.
 No more than 10 slides
 4

 Project schedule
 8/19 Tuesday - Project Assignment
-● Schedule Wednesday check-in with coaches
+- Schedule Wednesday check-in with coaches

 8/20 Wednesday- Check in with coaches
-● Review API and other data sources
+- Review API and other data sources
-● Review goals/questions
+- Review goals/questions
-● Review hypothesis tests you plan to conduct
+- Review hypothesis tests you plan to conduct-
-● Review work plan created for how teammates will approach and divide work
+- Review work plan created for how teammates will approach and divide work

-8/21 Thursday - Demo presentation with feedback from instructors ● Have a draft of deck completed
+8/21 Thursday - Demo presentation with feedback from instructors
+- Have a draft of deck completed
-● Have a version of jupyter notebook completed
+- Have a version of jupyter notebook completed

 8/22 Friday- Presentations
-● Afternoon project presentation to the class
+- Afternoon project presentation to the class
-● Science fair open to staff and fellow students
+- Science fair open to staff and fellow students

 5